OpenMOSS/MOSS-TTSD/README.md

 The first startup takes longer due to compilation.
 Once you see `The server is fired up and ready to roll!` the server is ready.

+Tips: Our end-to-end inference server includes an additional Codec model, which adds approximately 4GB VRAM usage.
+If you are using a GPU with limited VRAM, please set the SGLang VRAM allocation ratio with the `--mem-fraction-static` flag when starting the server, to ensure enough VRAM is reserved for Codec model.

 #### Run Inference

 We provide an example script that sends generation requests to the server; you can use it to run inference.